Gaudencio Rosales: Cardinal

 Four months after his 79th birthday, Rosales resigned as Archbishop of Manila and he was succeeded by the then-Bishop of Imus, Luis Antonio Tagle upon the latter's installation on December 12, 2011.
-On August 10, 2012, along with the celebration of his 80th birthday, he lost his eligibility to vote on any future conclaves and thus, did not participate in the 2013 conclave that elected Pope Francis.
+On August 10, 2012, along with the celebration of his 80th birthday, he lost his eligibility to vote on any future conclaves and thus, did not participate in the 2013 conclave that elected Pope Francis, nor in the 2025 conclave that elected Pope Pope Leo XIV.

 On August 10, 2024, with the celebration of his 92nd birthday, he became the longest living Filipino Cardinal, surpassing José Tomás Sánchez.
 On October 28, Rosales celebrated his 50th episcopal anniversary at the Saint Francis de Sales Major Seminary (Marawoy, Lipa City, Batangas) – Major (College) Seminary of the Archdiocese of Lipa, as Asia’s third oldest cardinal.
 The oldest is Cardinal Michael Michai Kitbunchu followed by Cardinal Joseph Zen.

+Rosales was recognized by the Archdiocese of Manila for his milestones as a priest, bishop, and cardinal.
+In 2018, he celebrated his 60th anniversary as a priest.
+In 2024, he celebrated his 50th anniversary as a bishop.
+In 2026, serving as priest for 68 years, as a bishop for 52 years, and as a cardinal for 20 years, he received a special recognition from the Archbishop of Manila, Cardinal Jose Advincula, during the Chrism Mass held at the Manila Cathedral on Holy Thursday, April 2, 2026.

 Views

 Government

 Archbishop Rosales expressed support for charter change but condemned politicians pushing their personal agenda in amending the constitution.
 When the state of national emergency was proclaimed, he would ask Filipinos to pray for peace and unity in the country and expressed hopes that the government will not abuse and curtail the rights of the people.